 The move from back zip to chest zip entry and advances in the flexibility of both neoprenes and wetsuit linings has led to manufacturers making garments with no zip at all.
 Removing the zip from the suit altogether allows the wetsuit to stretch fully, making it very easy to put on.
 You work your way into the suit at through the redesigned neck opening and form a seal by pulling the collar over your head, securing with a slide lock.

-Taking care of your wetsuit
+How to take care of your wetsuit

 Investing in a wetsuit is a decent financial commitment – so let’s make sure yours lasts as long as possible.
 All wetsuit neoprene eventually breaks down, gains a few holes from snagging rocks or coral, or the seams start degrading.
 The life of a wetsuit is finite, but there are ways to make sure it last longer.